anon-blue/anon.blue/README.txt

 dddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddd
 dddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddd
-dddddddddddddddddddddddddddddddddddd           The code is the best way to see t hat the sexual différence is invisible. ffffffffggggggggggg               gggggg gggaaaaaeeeeeeeeeeeeeerrrrrrrrrrrrrrrrrt                   yyyyyyyyyyyyyyyyyyyyy yyyyyyy sdg sd sd dfgsdfgsdfy tyrtuytuetuertyr4e5675utrujfgjgffgjftgjh56uuuuuuuu uuuuuuuuuuuuuuuuuuuuuuuuuuuuuutyruyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyy
+dddddddddddddddddddddddddddddddddddd           The code is the best way to see t hat the sexual différence is invisible. fascination ggggggg               gggggg gggaaaaaeeeeeeeeeeeeeerrrrrrrrrrrrrrrrrt                   yyyyyyyyyyyyyyyyyyyyy yyyyyyy sdg sd sd dfgsdfgsdfy tyrtuytuetuertyr4e5675utrujfgjgffgjftgjh56uuuuuuuu uuuuuuuuuuuuuuuuuuuuuuuuuuuuuutyruyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyy